TsingZ0/TsingZ0/README.md

 ### Biography

-I am Jianqing Zhang, a second-year PhD student in Computer Science, co-supervised by [Yang Liu](https://sites.google.com/site/yangliuveronica/) at _The Hong Kong Polytechnic University_ and [Jian Cao](https://scholar.google.com/citations?hl=zh-CN&user=aEacdCQAAAAJ) at _Shanghai Jiao Tong University_.
+I am Jianqing Zhang, a third-year PhD student in Computer Science, co-supervised by [Yang Liu](https://sites.google.com/site/yangliuveronica/) at _The Hong Kong Polytechnic University_ and [Jian Cao](https://scholar.google.com/citations?hl=zh-CN&user=aEacdCQAAAAJ) at _Shanghai Jiao Tong University_.
 I have also had the privilege of collaborating with [Qiang Yang](https://scholar.google.com/citations?user=1LxWZLQAAAAJ&hl=en&oi=ao) at _The Hong Kong Polytechnic University_, [Zhenzhe Zheng](https://scholar.google.com/citations?hl=en&user=kx_5xxEAAAAJ) at _Shanghai Jiao Tong University_, and [Yang Hua](https://scholar.google.com/citations?hl=zh-CN&user=N0tFi8MAAAAJ) at _Queen's University Belfast_.
 Previously, I worked at the [Shanghai Key Laboratory of Scalable Computing and Systems](https://tcloud.sjtu.edu.cn/) and earned my Master's degree from _Shanghai Jiao Tong University_ in 2023.

-My research interest is **Data-Centric Model Adaptation** in the **Code LLM Reinforcement Learning**, **Synthetic Data Generation**, **Federated Learning**, and **Recommender System** fields.
+My research interests include **Data-Centric Model Adaptation** in the fields of **Code LLM Reinforcement Learning**, **Synthetic Data Generation**, **Federated Learning**, and **Recommender Systems**.
 I am also a passionate photographer, always seeking to capture the beauty of the world through my lens.

 I am currently on the **job market** — feel free to reach out if you are interested!